markmable/sinatra/README.md

 Provision a new application server and deploy the following application
 -------
 A development team wants you to deploy this simple web app.
-- come up with a way to deploy this app and write configuration-as-code to deploy it.
+- Come up with a way to deploy this app and write configuration-as-code to deploy it.
+- We are primarily using Terraform/Salt but feel free to use any Configuration Management tool (Chef, Puppet, Ansible, Salt) and/or Infrastructure-as-code (Terraform, Cloudformation, Pulumi) as you so choose.
-- Use either Terraform or AWS/Cloudformation to deploy this.
+- Main requirement is to deploy this to AWS.
 You can create a free-tier AWS account.
-- ensure that the instance is locked down and secure
+- Ensure that the instance is locked down and secure
-- suggest ways to do ongoing deployments on this application
+- Suggest ways to do ongoing deployments on this application
+- Bonus points if you are able to containerize this environment and deploy it to a AWS Container Orchestration Service (ECS/EKS)
+- Additional bonus points if you are able to use a CI/CD tool (Gitlab/CircleCI/TravisCI/CodeDeploy) to deploy this

 Expected output